Fix: Mailchimp RSS Feed Not Working for Blogger.

 While my aforementioned tutorial provides instructional steps integrating WordPress and Mailchimp, this tutorial really applies to any blog platform with RSS capability.

-It was brought to my attention that Mailchimp was unable to send email using excerpts or short descriptions from Blogger, a popular blogging platform used as a starter for a number of bloggers and influencers, and its RSS feed.
+It was brought to my attention that Mailchimp could not send emails using excerpts or short descriptions from Blogger, a popular blogging platform used as a starter for several bloggers and influencers, and its RSS feed.

 The good news is that this is not true, and you must ensure that your Blogger account settings are set correctly.

 It took all of about 10 minutes to figure out.
 I made sure that Mailchimp’s merge tag for RSS content was inserted (see image below), and I also reviewed the Blogger RSS feed (e.g., http://yourdomain.blogspot.com/feeds/posts/default) to ensure the description tag was present and contained content.